baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - When activated, zapper creates an electric field around your bot, dealing damage to adjacent enemies.
 - Diagonally adjacent enemies receive only 50% damage.
 - Inferno Zapper ignites the target, causing 100 damage per turn for the duration of the ignition and causing a cloaked unit to become visible for the duration of the ignition (the cloak buff stays on, so the unit may become invisible after the ignition is over).
+Ignition persists across rounds.

 | Weapon                 | Damage        | Duration | Cooldown | Special effect | Special duration  |
 | -----------------------|:-------------:|:--------:|:--------:|:--------------:|:-----------------:|